How to Get More Google Reviews Using Automated Messaging (2026)

 Reviews Are the New Referrals

-88% of consumers trust online reviews as much as personal recommendations.
+88 percent of consumers trust online reviews as much as personal recommendations.
 For local businesses, Google reviews are not optional.
 They are survival.

 More reviews mean higher local search rankings.
 Higher rankings mean more clicks.
 More clicks mean more customers.
 A business with 50 reviews will almost always outrank a business with 5, even if the 5-review business does better work.